LAW & POLICY

 8 U.S.C. § 1101(a)(51) – Definition of VAWA self-petitioner

-8 U.S.C. § 1154(a)(1)(A) & (B) – Eligibility for VAWA
+8 U.S.C. § 1154(a)(1)(A) & (B) – VAWA Eligibility

-8 U.S.C. § 1154(a)(1)(J) – Evidence allowed
+8 U.S.C. § 1154(a)(1)(J) – Evidence Allowed

-8 U.S.C. § 1154(a)(1)(K) – Work authorization
+8 U.S.C. § 1154(a)(1)(K) – Employment Authorization

-8 U.S.C. § 1255(a) – Adjustment of Status for VAWA self-petitioners
+8 U.S.C. § 1255(a) – Adjustment of Status for VAWA

-8 U.S.C. § 1641(c) – Public Benefits for VAWA self-petitioners
+8 U.S.C. § 1641(c) – Public Benefits Eligibility

 Regulations